TISUnion/QuickBackupM/README_en.md

 Default: `False`

-Use `speedcopy` to accelerate transfer on windows shares.
+Use `speedcopy` to accelerate transfer.
 Need [speedcopy](https://pypi.org/project/speedcopy/) package.
 Refer to the package description to see more details.

 ### WorldNames